Fashion Image-to-Image Translation for Complementary Item Retrieval: Abstract

 \section{Abstract}

 The increasing demand for online fashion retail has significantly boosted research in fashion compatibility modeling and item retrieval.
 Researchers focus on facilitating retrieval based on user queries, represented as textual descriptions or reference images, by modeling the compatibility among fashion items.
-Complementary item retrieval, especially top-bottom retrieval, presents challenges due to the need for precise compatibility modeling and traditional methods, predominantly based on Bayesian Personalized Ranking (BPR), often exhibit limited performance.
+Complementary item retrieval, especially top-bottom retrieval, presents challenges due to the need for precise compatibility modeling and traditional methods, predominantly based on Bayesian Personalized Ranking, often exhibit limited performance.
 More recently, researchers have focused on integrating generative models into compatibility modeling and complementary item retrieval systems to advance this field.
 These models produce item images that serve as additional inputs for the compatibility model.
 Interestingly, in the proposed approaches the quality of the generated images is often overlooked, although it could be crucial for the performance of the models.
-Moreover, although generative models can be effective, they usually require large amounts of data to achieve optimal performance, which can be problematic in contexts where such data is unavailable.
+Moreover, although generative models can be effective, they usually require large amounts of data to achieve optimal performance, which can be problematic in contexts where such amount can be limited.

-Aiming to overcome these limitations, we introduce the \textit{Generative Compatibility Model (GeCo)}, a two-stage approach that enhances fashion image retrieval through paired image-to-image translation.
-Initially, the \textit{Complementary Item Generation Model (CIGM)}, based on Conditional Generative Adversarial Networks, generates images of the target samples (e.g., bottoms) from seed items (e.g., tops), providing conditioning signals for retrieval.
-Subsequently, these samples are integrated into GeCo, refining compatibility modeling and retrieval accuracy.
-Our evaluations on three datasets demonstrate GeCo's superior performance compared to state-of-the-art baselines.
-Our contributions include: (i) the GeCo model leveraging paired image-to-image translation within the Composed Image Retrieval framework, (ii) a comprehensive evaluations on benchmark datasets, and (iii) the release of a new Fashion Taobao dataset tailored for top-bottom retrieval, to foster further research.
+Aiming to overcome these limitations, we introduce the \textit{Generative Compatibility Model (\cgcrm)}, a two-stage approach that enhances fashion image retrieval through paired image-to-image translation.
+Initially, the first-stage model, called \textit{Complementary Item Generation Model}, which is based on \textit{Conditional Generative Adversarial Networks}, generates images of the target samples (e.g., bottoms) from seed items (e.g., tops), providing conditioning signals for retrieval.
+Subsequently, these samples are integrated into \cgcrm, the second stage, refining compatibility modeling and retrieval accuracy.
+Overall, our evaluations on three datasets demonstrate \cgcrm's superior performance compared to state-of-the-art baselines.
+Our contributions include: (i) the \cgcrm model leveraging paired image-to-image translation within the Composed Image Retrieval framework, (ii) a comprehensive evaluations on benchmark datasets, and (iii) the release of a new Fashion Taobao dataset tailored for top-bottom retrieval, to foster further research.
+Our code is available at: \url{https://github.com/sisinflab/GeCo}.

 \ccsdesc[500]{Information systems~Information retrieval} \ccsdesc[500]{Information systems~Multimedia and multimodal retrieval} \ccsdesc[500]{Information systems~Recommender systems}

 \keywords{Fashion Recommendation, Compatibility Modeling, Complementary Item Retrieval, Generative Models}